Moir\'e Gravity and Cosmology

 The theory presented here is experimentally falsifiable also through considering the detailed behaviour of the moir\'e field $\phi$.
 For example, the axion term in \eqref{ScPheno} when integrated out will modulate the effective moir\'e field potential in an oscillatory manner \cite{PecceiQuinn,Abbott} near the extrema, which possibly leaves a trace to be found by early universe physics observations.

 Lastly, it should be mentioned that the construction briefly sketched in this Letter differs from theories of bimetric or massive gravity \cite{Bimetric,BimetricNon,BimetricMass} in several respects of which we will emphasise on the following: The metrics couple to each other and to matter in a different manner as we have here; the current construction generally describes a universe containing two worlds rather than only two metrics, it includes matter fields the effects of which are crucial and measurable at least through cosmological observations; there is an emergent inherently geometric moir\'e field $\phi$ that plays multiple roles within the theory; gravity remains massless here; and the foundational philosophy is different promising a feasible origin story.
+(For a more detailed discussion see the Supplemental Material.)

 \acknowledgements This work originated from a project supported by the Templeton Foundation.
 This research was also supported by the Simons Foundation.
 A.P. wishes to thank Batoul Banihashemi and Ted Jacobson for useful discussions.